honza/anosql/README.md

 Caveats
 -------

-Postgresql only at the moment
+Postgresql and sqlite only at the moment

 License
 -------